 On the next screen, you will see the Device Manager.
 In the list of devices, find Display adapters and double-click on it.
 Under it you see a graphic driver installed on a windows computer.
 Left-click on it and first update the driver.

 Connect to the internet if you are still not connected, then click Search automatically for updated driver software.

 Now Windows will start searching for updated drivers.

 If drivers are updated, then you will get a message on-screen “The best drivers for your device are already installed”.
-If your display driver is old then it will start downloading updated display drivers files and install on the computer automatically.
+If your display driver is old then it will start downloading updated display drivers files and install them on the computer automatically.

 However, if your problem is fixed by updating Display Drivers, then you can quit here.
-If you are still facing System Thread Exception Not Handled error, then try to uninstall the Display Driver and Restart Your Windows Computer to Normal Mode. if you have a faulty driver installed on your PC then this error will be fixed
+If you are still facing the System Thread Exception Not Handled error, then try to uninstall the Display Driver and Restart Your Windows Computer to Normal Mode. if you have a faulty driver installed on your PC then this error will be fixed

-Step 3: Install Latest Display Drivers
+Step 3: Install the Latest Display Drivers

 Download the latest driver from the official website.
 After downloading install it on your Windows PC.
 To get an updated version of drivers for your graphic card, visit your graphic card manufacturer’s website.